vuejs/v2.vuejs.org/src/v2/guide/index.md

 <div class="scrimba"><a href="https://scrimba.com/p/pXKqta/czPNaUr" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>

-To let users interact with your app, we can use the `v-on` directive to attach event listeners that invoke methods on our Vue instances:
+To let users interact with your app, you can use the `v-on` directive to attach event listeners that invoke methods on your Vue instances:

 ``` html
 <div id="app-5">